steve-ly/Projects/mtg-project/README.md

 4. Add/Edit Deck extra notes
 5. Add/Remove Deck Keywords (Currently glossary.json is simply placeholder)
 6. Create a match and add it to matches.json as well as updates leaderboard.json

+## mtgwebproj
+### React + Vite Javascript Tailwind css project
+While still in development and yet to be uploaded, this is the source code for a website that would display information my friends might need in order to partake in my MTG tournament.